saeiddrv/PythonPersianTutorial/index.rst

 ..
-PythonPersianTutorial documentation master file, created by sphinx-quickstart on Fri Apr 10 21:44:04 2015.
+Minoo documentation master file, created by sphinx-quickstart on Fri May  8 10:38:56 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.